 5.Obtain an Employer Identification Number

 An Employer Identification Number, or “EIN,” is also called a Federal Tax Identification Number and can be thought of as a business’s social security number.
 It is required for filing state and federal taxes and may even be required if the LLC wants to open up a bank account.

 To obtain an EIN, you must submit a form to the Internal Revenue Service (“IRS”) either electronically or by postal mail.

 If you need help forming an LLC in Tennessee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.